Vizzuality/marxan-cloud/docs/features/role-based-access-control/implicit-roles/high-level-design.md

 ```

 ```
+When a new scenario is created, implicit roles on it should be granted to users with role on the parent project:

 given userA and userB are created, given a new project P is created by userA, given that userA creates a new scenario S in P